starsimhub/aimigrate/README.md

 ```

 **Running local models**:
 We use `ollama` to run models locally.
 To start open a terminal run `ollama serve`.
+If it is your first time running the model you'll need to pull it first (e.g., `ollama run llama3`).